Restoring and Protecting the Great Lakes

 Working together towards Restoration and Protection

 Restoring and protecting the Great Lakes is a shared responsibility.
-That is why Environment Canada (EC) is working with the government of the United States, other Canadian federal departments and the Ontario provincial government on water management, restoration and protection efforts in the Great Lakes.
+That is why Environment and Climate Change Canada (ECCC) is working with the government of the United States, other Canadian federal departments and the Ontario provincial government on water management, restoration and protection efforts in the Great Lakes.
 Many local governments, organizations, groups and individuals are also engaged and working together on activities to restore and protect the Great Lakes.

-- Great Lakes Publications - Documents and reports about the Great Lakes available from EC
+- Great Lakes Publications - Documents and reports about the Great Lakes available from ECCC

-- Binational.Net - Binational.net is a collaboration between the US Environmental Protection Agency (USEPA) and EC, to provide a single window for information on joint Great Lakes programs.
+- Binational.Net - Binational.net is a collaboration between the US Environmental Protection Agency (USEPA) and ECCC, to provide a single window for information on joint Great Lakes programs.